dencoderexe/FIIT-16768-127130-PUBLIC/README.md

 ## Main features

-- Web interface for selected MSI and preprocessing tools
+- Web interface for selected MSI analysis and preprocessing tools
 - Job execution and monitoring
 - Runtime, CPU, and memory tracking
 - Downloading outputs and logs